Exilliar/film-database-site/backend/README.md

-film database site endpoints
+Film Database Site endpoints

-Current             Description                                                             ChangeTo
+Endpoint                    Description
-/			        basic alive check                                                       no changes
+/			                basic alive check

-/api/getData		gets all films from blurays table	                                    /blurays/getAll /api/removeFilm     removes one film from blurays table                                     /blurays/removeSingle /api/addFilm        adds single film                                                        /blurays/addSingle /api/updateWatched  updates the watched value of a single film in blurays table             /blurays/updateWatched
+/blurays/getAll		        gets all films from blurays table /blurays/removeSingle       removes one film from blurays table /blurays/addSingle          adds single film /blurays/updateWatched      updates the watched value of a single film in blurays table

-/api/getAllUsers	gets all users from users table                                         /users/getAll /api/getUser        gets a given user, if user does not exist, a new user will be created   /users/getSingle
+/users/getAll	            gets all users from users table /users/getSingle            gets a given user, if user does not exist, a new user will be created

-/api/roles/all      get all roles from roles table                                          /roles/getAll /api/roles/update   updates role of a single given user                                     /roles/updateSingle
+/roles/getAll               get all roles from roles table /roles/updateSingle         updates role of a single given user